 Up until World War II it was almost unheard for males to wear wedding rings.
 But soldiers, understandably, wanted a reminder of their wives back home, so they began wearing wedding rings like their female spouses.
 Since then it’s become commonplace for both men and women to wear wedding rings.
 Today, it’s estimated that around 90% of men in England getting married have a wedding ring.

-Wedding rings are symbolic of the commitment you’ve made to another person, but if jewelry really isn’t your thing, maybe it's okay to take a leaf out of Kate and Will’s book and be confident enough to buck the trend.
+Wedding rings are symbolic of the commitment you’ve made to another person, but if jewellery really isn’t your thing, maybe it's okay to take a leaf out of Kate and Will’s book and be confident enough to buck the trend.